 A: A Certified Specialist in Orthodontics has the training and education to prevent, diagnose and treat a misaligned bite and straighten the teeth with braces, Invisalign, dentofacial orthopedics, surgical orthodontics and other techniques.
 Because the teeth, and sometimes the entire facial structure, are permanently changed by orthodontic treatment, it’s essential that you receive the correct treatment and that it’s completed properly.
 Visiting a general dentist for orthodontic treatment is a little like seeing your family doctor for a surgical procedure.
 A qualified orthodontist can offer professional, personalized care for the best results.

 A: Malocclusion is a big word for an improper bite that doesn’t align correctly because of the teeth or jaws.
 Openbites, overbites, underbites, crowding, spacing and crossbites are types of malocclusions.
-Dr. Storie and Dr. Sturgill discover the underlying cause of your bite problems and then recommend a course of treatment.
+Dr. Sturgill will discover the underlying cause of your bite problems and then recommend a course of treatment.

 A: The obvious benefit of having your teeth straightened is achieving a stunning smile.
 This leads to a boost in self-esteem and confidence.
 The perks don’t end there, however.
 Straightening your teeth can have a positive impact on your overall health.
 Here’s how: